Powers of 10

 Edited by George R. R. Martin, Wild Cards is an anthology series of novels, written by a number of different authors, with over 30 volumes at this point, with contributing authors such as Roger Zelazny, Melinda Snodgrass, Lewis Shiner, Walton Simons, Chris Claremont, John J. Miller, Victor Milan, and more.
 With names like these attached, it seems strange to me that so few people have heard of it.

 The premise is simple: In 1946, just after the close of World War II, an alien race from the planet Takis decides to test a viral weapon on the population of Earth, because humans are nearly genetically identical to them.
 The weapon falls into the hands of a human, who uses it to hold New York for ransom.
-A high-flying teenage hero of the war called Jetboy tries to foil the plot, but the virus gets released over the city.
+A high-flying teenage hero of the war called Jetboy tries to foil the plot, but the virus gets released over the city on September 15.
 The Wild Card virus has severe effects.
 90% of the people affected by it die horribly, which is known as “drawing the black queen,” 9% survive but are deformed and called Jokers, and the lucky 1% gain super powers and are known as Aces.
 The effects that this virus and these people have on the world is what the series is all about.
 The setting of the books spans decades.
-It begins just after World War II, and runs until present day.
+It begins just after World War II, and runs until what was then, present day.
 There are stories that take place during the Korean conflict, the McCarthy era, Viet Nam, Watergate, and pretty much every interesting time, providing a parallel history to our own.
 One of my favorite parts of it is that the Dodgers still play baseball in Brooklyn.

 The characters in Wild Cards, even the ones with powers, shy away from the tight costumes and flashy code-names from comic books.
 Well, they stay away from the costumes anyway.
 One of my favorites is The Great and Powerful Turtle, who is a shy man with telekinetic powers who builds armored shells out of junk cars for protection.
 The Sleeper starts out as a poor kid in junior high who changes powers and appearances every time he goes to sleep.
 He soon becomes addicted to stimulants trying to forgo his transformations; some of them are not very pleasant.
 Captain Trips is a counter-cultured biochemist who gets his powers from various powders that he creates.
 His “friends,” as he calls them, are different personalities that he becomes when he takes them.
 They are all named and themed after 60s songs.